 The silence of Murcia

 Ready to go back again to the crowded streets?
 The end of this road trip is the capital of Spain: Madrid.
-There’s a lot to see in this city.
+There’s a lot to see in this city, so check out this three days in Madrid guide.
 Save money and get a Madrid Citypass for tickets or discounts on attractions.
 Most of the time you can also skip the long waiting lines.

 The Museo del Prado is one of the biggest and famous art museums of the world.
 It has more than 5.000 drawings, 1.000 coins and medals, 8.600 paintings and many more.
 Big names like El Greco, Bartolome Esteban Murillo, Rembrandt, Jheronimus Bosch, Peter Paul Rubens, Velázquez, Titiaan en Joachim Patinir have pieces in this museum.